 Located just outside of Johannesburg, it made for an easy trip from the airport after landing during our big South Africa trip.
 I’m always interested in UNESCO World Heritage Sites and this one seemed like a great fit, especially with my background in biology.
 At least that’s how it seemed to me while doing my research.

 Most visitors start their experience at the Maropeng Visitors Center.
 A conical, grass-roofed building, the Maropeng Visitors Center provides context for human evolution through a number of informative exhibits.
 The exhibit beings with an EPCOT-like boat ride, that shows the four elements.
 In the main exhibit halls, you can see information about the discoveries of the “Taung Child” skull in 1924 as well as the “Mrs. Ples” skeleton found in 1947.
 There are also numerous other hands-on exhibits that are designed to provide hands-on learning about evolution for children.
 The Maropeng is a hit with children and families!

-The Sterkfontein Cave and the entire Cradle of Humankind site are a window into what our human ancestors from the Pleistocene era were really like.
+The Sterkfontein Caves and the entire Cradle of Humankind site are a window into what our human ancestors from the Pleistocene era were really like.
 As I said, I was biology student and I completely geeked out on this.
 However, even more insightful than the biological evolution is the cultural one.
-The Cradle of Humankind is where we have the first evidence of human ancestral domestication of fire over a million years ago.
+The Cradle of Humankind caves are where we have the first evidence of human ancestral domestication of fire over a million years ago.
 Like I said, I geek out on this.